Retail Forex Traders vs. Investment Bank Traders

 by Vicki Schmelzer

-While only a small portion of the $5.1 trillion daily trading in foreign exchange is done by retail accounts, retail trading has grown steadily in the past years as Forex came to be considered an asset class.
-In its latest Triennial survey, the BIS estimates that of the $1.6 trillion of the daily spot turnover done in April 2016, just $60 billion was done by retail accounts.
+While only a small portion of the $7.5 trillion daily trading in foreign exchange is done by retail accounts, retail trading has grown steadily in the past years as Forex came to be considered an asset class.
+In its latest Triennial survey, the BIS estimates that of the $2.1 trillion of the daily spot turnover done in April 2022, just $94 billion was done by retail accounts.

-The driving force behind retail trading is a desire to make money, exactly the same driving force behind investment bank trading.
+The driving force behind retail trading is a desire to make money, which is exactly the same driving force behind investment bank trading.
 While retail traders and investment bank traders have the use of many of the same tools, the investment banker has several big advantages.

 The Investment Bank Trader

-Investment banking offers a big salary but also big responsibility.
-The old adage that “you are only as good as your last trade,” rings true in the investment banking community.
+Investment banking offers a big salary but also a big responsibility.
+The old adage that “you are only as good as your last trade” rings true in the investment banking community.
 A trader can be a “hot shot” one year and out on his ear the next.
 There are countless stories of traders crashing and burning after a successful run.
 Nevertheless, being a trader at a large financial institution does have perks.

 As an example, the euro trader sees that bank client flow data has been showing a near-daily exodus out of the euro and has watched EUR/USD fall steadily from 1.1000 to 1.0700 during this time.
 Now, with the euro at 1.0725, the trader starts to see new client inflows back into the euro and decides to go long EUR/USD again.

 Similarly, a USD/JPY trader gets a client order to buy $250 million at the current rate of 102.50.
-The trader expects the order to drive the USD/JPY price higher, so he buys a total of $270 million and then takes profit on the extra $20 million after the pair rises.
+The trader expects the order to drive the USD/JPY price higher, so he buys a total of $270 million and then takes a profit on the extra $20 million after the pair rises.

-Such strategies are not always successful, but in terms of risk/reward, typically do result in a profit, or at least not a loss.
+Such strategies are not always successful, but in terms of risk/reward, they typically do result in a profit, or at least not a loss.

 Another perk that the investment trader has that a retail trader does not is the ability to take a loss.